gu-fan/riv.vim/README.rst

 :NOTE: **A reStructuredText syntax hint**

-       * Most reStructuredText items is seperated by blank line.
+       * Most reStructuredText items is separated by blank line.
          Include sections, lists, blocks, paragraphs ...

        * Also the reStructuredText is indent sensitive.

        **So subitem of a list have strict syntax**

-       To contain a subitem ( lists or paragraphs or blocks ) in a list ,
+       To contain a sub item ( lists or paragraphs or blocks ) in a list ,

        A blank line is needed and the sub item should lines up with the main list content's left edge.::

            * list 1

-            - WRONG! this list is not line up with conten's left edge, so it's in a block quote
+            - WRONG!
+This list is not line up with content's left edge, so it's in a block quote

-               - WRONG! this list is in a block quote too.
+               - WRONG!
+This list is in a block quote too.

            * list 2
              - TOO WRONG!
-A blank line is needed. it's not a sub list of prev list , it's just a line in the content.
+A blank line is needed.
+               It's not a sub list of previous list , it's just a line in the content.

            * list 3
-              - STILL WRONG! not line up and no blank line. it's not a sub list , but it's a list in a definition list
+              - STILL WRONG!
+Not line up and no blank line.
+                It's not a sub list , but it's a list in a definition list

            * list 4

-             - RIGHT! this one is sub list of list 4.
+             - RIGHT!
+This one is sub list of list 4.

 Blocks